 When it comes to the frequency of mobile purchases, it’s important to mention that 79% of all smartphone users have made a purchase via their phone in the past six months.
 Given the fact that two-thirds of the human population use smartphones, this is not a figure to be underestimated.
 This is probably the largest single testament to mobile commerce in retail.

 Cyber Week is probably the best testament to the relevance of online shopping statistics in today’s world.
 Why?
-Well, because in Cyber Week 2020, ecommerce marked revenue of $34.4 billion.
-Also, 41.1% of all visitors shopped on mobile devices, 7.4% more than in the previous year.
+Well, because by mid-November last shopping season, ecommerce marked a revenue of $42.3 billion.
+Also, 42% of all visitors shopped on mobile devices, 2% more than in the previous year.